 James Madison famously wrote, “If angels were to govern men, neither external nor internal controls on government would be necessary.”
 There are, of course, no angels to be found within our government.
 For this reason, our Constitution divides powers among the three branches of government—the executive, the legislative, and the judicial.

-This system of “checks and balances” ensures that each branch of government is independent and confined to its enumerated powers so that no branch can tread on the others’ territory or become more powerful than the others.
+This system of “checks and balances” ensures that each branch of government is independent and confined to its enumerated powers so that no branch (and no unelected bureaucrats) can tread on the others’ territory or become more powerful than the others.

 Take any Civics 101 course and you’ll learn that the legislative branch is the only branch given the constitutional authority to create and pass laws.
 It is the executive branch’s job to execute those laws.